Miranda Jones, HCPC UKCP MA

 I've worked with many neurodivergent people, adapting therapy together to suit their unique needs and strengths.
 I have supported people with grief, depression and anxiety, as well as working with survivors of abuse and trauma both in charity and NHS settings.
 I've worked with people who wanted to get past creative blocks that stopped them in their tracks and with people who were struggling to let go of life-limiting shame.
 I've supported people through major life transitions and been alongside them as they integrated and let go of past traumas.

-I teach drawing as a meditation practice and I have run groups as a community arts facilitator and therapist, for the Recovery College, Mind and the NHS.
+I teach drawing as a meditation practice and using the arts for integrating extra-ordinary experiences.
+I have run groups as a community arts facilitator and therapist, for the Recovery College, Mind and the NHS.

 Get In Touch